 The accommodation listed by Airbnb ranges from private homes to hotel rooms, and even novelty lodges such as treehouses.
-There are listings in over 81,000 cities in 191 countries to choose from.
-Besides accommodation, a small part of the business focuses on restaurant and experience bookings – an area that has seen increased focus this year as a result of the coronavirus pandemic.
+There are over 7 million listings in over 220 countries and regions to choose from.
+Besides accommodation, the business also offers restaurant and experience bookings – an area that has seen increased focus this year as a result of the coronavirus pandemic.
 Users can choose from more than 50,000 activities, many of which can be experienced online.

 The strength of the Airbnb business model lies in its competitive pricing, the unique user experience and its huge global presence.